What are the pros and cons with dark hardwood floors vs light hardwood floors?

 Which hardwood stain colors are most modern?

 Generally very dark (ebony, jacobean, 50/50 blend) or gray or white washed look the most modern.
-This is followed by light or blonde floors. (mid-toned brown floors look the most traditional)
+This is followed by light or blonde floors using a water borne poly. (mid-toned brown floors look the most traditional)

 Which costs more – dark or light hardwood floors?